 Help your student understand the importance of finishing strong, and help them navigate tough conversations with friends or other influences that might pull them off task.
 Once the work is done, they have full freedom, but the work has to be completed in order for that to happen.

 Remind your student: “In the end, you have to live with your grade and your learning.”
 Encourage them to realize they have the power and discipline to stand up to distractions.
-This discipline is a powerful move if they pull it off, and practicing it now in a school setting will have a positive effect in the future (college, peer pressure in social situations, etc.).
+This discipline is a powerful move if they can pull it off, and practicing it now in a school setting will have a positive effect in the future (college, peer pressure in social situations, etc.).

 If your student has work to do and they don’t feel comfortable telling their friends no, help them role play with answers: